hieuthi/joplin-plugin-life-calendar/README.md

 events:
   - { date: 2022-04-19, title: Inline Event, icon: 🍿, backgroundColor: navy, color: white }
   - date : 2021-06-12
+    title: Two events in the same week
+    color: yellow
+  - date : 2021-06-10
     title: Got a Gold Medal
     icon : 🥇
+    z-index: 1 # shown icon of this event in calendar board instead of the other one
     backgroundColor: green
-  - date : 2021-06-10
-    title: Another event in the same week
-    color: yellow
   - date : 2021-03-28
     title: Random Event
     icon : 🎤